Mobile Device Security (phones, tablets)

 • Report stolen or lost devices as soon as you are aware that your device is missing or has been stolen.
 It is useful to know your device’s serial and IMEI number in the event of theft.

-• When discarding a device, be sure to erase all data.
+• Before selling or discarding a device, be sure to erase all data.
 Do not sell, trade-in, or recycle a mobile device before erasing all of the data stored on the device.
 Refer to the device manual for instructions on how to completely erase the device.

 Details